pivot-access-ltd/bma-offline-docs/src/about-networking.md

 At first, that may seem a little weird.
 L2 is not without error checking and recovery code, but it functions efficiently precisely because it isn't concerned with the data or the message containing the data.
 That fact can be surprising, since L3 packets, like unique bit-groupings are several layers, are called "datagrams".

 A datagram is a basic network transfer unit.
 It's the indivisible unit for a given layer.
 If we're talking about the data-link layer (aka the "link" layer), it's an IEEE 802.xx frame.
 At the network layer, it's a data packet.
 For the transport layer, it would be called a segment.
-Indivisible units in the physical layer are called chips, which are spread-spectrum pulses in the CDMA, noise-utilizing transmission system that operates at that layer.
+Indivisible units in the physical layer are called chips, which are spread-spectrum pulses in the CDMA, noise-utilising transmission system that operates at that layer.

-Since datagram isn't carefully used by everyone (think of User Datagram Protocol), we agree to call these indivisible laye units PDUs (protocol data units).
+Since datagram isn't carefully used by everyone (think of User Datagram Protocol), we agree to call these indivisible layer units PDUs (protocol data units).
 This avoids conflation with other uses and reminds you that it's the atomic unit at the current network layer.
 At the link layer, it's a frame.

 <a href="#heading--about-frames"><h4 id="heading--about-frames">About MAC frames</h4></a>

 A MAC frame, or just "frame", encapsulates the packets from the network layer so that they can be transmitted on the physical layer.
 A frame can be small or big, anywhere from 5 bytes up to the kilobyte range.
 The upper size limit is called the maximum transmission unit (MTU) or maximum frame size.
 This size is set by the particular network technology in use.

 This last observation brings up a good point: In order to talk sensibly about frames, we'd need to say what kind of frame.
-In that case, we're talking about packet-switched networks, so there are about four frame types to consider: Ethernet, fiber channel, V.42, and PPP (point-to-point protocol).
+In that case, we're talking about packet-switched networks, so there are about four frame types to consider: Ethernet, fibre channel, V.42, and PPP (point-to-point protocol).
 MAAS networks almost exclusively use Ethernet, as defined in the [IEEE 802 standards](https://www.ieee802.org/).

 <a href="#heading--about-ethernet"><h4 id="heading--about-ethernet">About Ethernet</h4></a>